cloud-gov/cg-site/content/docs/services/relational-database.md

 ## Version information

-Dedicated RDS plans use the latest database version available from AWS at the time.
+Dedicated RDS plans use the latest database version available from AWS RDS GovCloud (US) at the time.
 Shared plans may use older database versions.

-All RDS plans are configured to automatically upgrade to the most recent compatible [minor version](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.Upgrading.html) available via AWS.
+All RDS plans are configured to automatically upgrade to the most recent compatible [minor version](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.Upgrading.html) available via AWS RDS GovCloud (US).

 In general, you can view version information about database instances bound to applications using [`cf ssh`]({{< relref "docs/apps/using-ssh.md" >}}) and the standard database-specific commands for viewing version information.